The Alternative Sellafield Tour

 In this green and pleasant Cumbrian landscape where Wasdale and Eskdale meet the sea there has grown up a vast nuclear complex-Sellafield.

-It employs over 7,000 people and was deliberately sited beyond the western Lakeland mountains because there was thought to be a slight chance it might be dangerous.
+It employs well over 7,000 people and was deliberately sited beyond the western Lakeland mountains because there was thought to be a slight chance it might be dangerous.

-The vast site embraces: Britain's first two plutonium producing reactors, the world's first four commercial nuclear reactors,(all reactors now disused) a defunct AGR reactor, two nuclear fuel reprocessing plants (Thorp and B205 Magnox) , Britain's main plutonium stockpile, a MOX plant that has never been fully commissioned and acres of high and intermediate level nuclear waste stores.
+The vast site embraces: Britain's first two plutonium producing reactors(now being dismantled), the world's first four commercial nuclear reactors,(all reactors now disused) a defunct AGR reactor, two nuclear fuel reprocessing plants (Thorp and B205 Magnox) , Britain's main plutonium stockpile, a MOX plant that has rarely worked to its specifications and acres of high and intermediate level nuclear waste stores.
+There is a high probability that industry plans will also excavate a deep underground dump for high level nuclear waste somewhere in the Western Lakes, close to Sellafield.

 The "Hot" Environment & Plans in 2009 to make it Hotter!

-To find out more about Sellafield, the following web sites may be helpful.
+Ecologist Magazine report on BBC4 documentary on SellafieldTo find out more about Sellafield, the following web sites may be helpful.

 Sellafield Sites website